 There is a popular alternative to metal braces for straightening teeth: Invisalign aligners.
-Today, our orthodontists at Fraser Valley Orthodontics in Langley City share the differences between the two treatments to help you make your decision.
+Today, our orthodontists at Fraser Valley Orthodontics in Langley share the differences between the two treatments to help you make your decision.

 Invisalign's series of plastic aligners are clear and removable, with the ability to help straighten your teeth without having to use wires or metal.

 Your treatment involves wearing each set of aligners for a length of time between ten days to two weeks, which is when you change to your next set of Invisalign® aligners.
 Your orthodontist will determine the exact time frame.